josh-sanders/home-assistant-omnik-trannergy-pv-inverter/README.md

 from this repo into the new `<config directory>/custom_components/omnik/` directory you just created.

-This is how your custom_components directory should be:
+This is how your `custom_components/` directory should be:

 ```bash
 custom_components